 These statistics tell us that the Saudi market has more than enough room to welcome e-commerce imports.
 The other good bit about this online population is that it is primarily comprised of young people who are willing to break out of the traditional brick-and-mortar shopping experience and want to use the online medium for shopping.

-If your importing goods involve electronics and fashion accessories, then the SAUDI ARABIA KSA is going to be a goldmine for your business.
-You just need to find an e-commerce Importer of Record that can procure all those items to the Saudi destination ports.
+If you’re importing electronics and fashion accessories, Saudi Arabia is a goldmine.
+Simply find an e-commerce Importer of Record to handle procurement to Saudi destination ports.

 Sustained Buying Power in SAUDI ARABIA KSA